Skip to content

 HRV and resting heart rate: the two signals worth watching first

 Heart rate variability — the tiny, millisecond differences in timing between beats — is the closest thing you have to a live readout of your stress-and-recovery balance.
 Higher variability generally means your nervous system is in a recoverable, parasympathetic state; a falling trend means it’s running hot.
-Absolute numbers vary enormously between people (and broadly trend lower with age), so the useful thing isn’t a single “good” figure — it’s your trend against your baseline.
+Absolute numbers vary enormously between people and decline consistently with age across every standard HRV index, so the useful thing isn’t a single “good” figure — it’s your trend against your baseline.
+Worth stating plainly: a low HRV reading is not a disease marker.
+It is a non-specific signal that moves with sleep, alcohol, training load, illness, stress and measurement conditions alike, and no consumer device can tell you which of those is responsible.

 The trap is that nothing warns you in the moment.
 You can feel “fine” for a fortnight while your HRV quietly drifts down, then call the eventual crash a surprise — when it was really a confirmation of data you couldn’t see.